nt-hung/nt-hung.github.io/_research/cooperative-path-following.md

 relative to other vehicles such that all vehicles are aligned in a triangular formation in time.

-Although many path following methods have been developed over the last decade, the main challenge is how to handle explicitly the vehicle constraints (e.g. limit on linear and angular velocities) and the constraints on the network topology and bandwidth.
+Although many path following methods have been developed over the last decade, the main challenge is how to handle constraints on the vehicle (e.g. limit on linear and angular velocities) and the constraints on the network topology and bandwidth.

 ![](/images/research/CPF_illustration.png)